fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 ```

-In the above example, we’ve included the World Map, whose map definition (path) is contained in `maps/fusioncharts.world.js`.
+In the above example, we’ve included the **World Map** whose map definition (path) is contained in `maps/fusioncharts.world.js`.

 **Load other map definition files**

-To use any other map (except world and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
-The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where `MAP_ALIAS` represents the country, state or region name.
+To use any other map (except world and USA) from our 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
+The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where `MAP_ALIAS` represents the country, state, or region name.

 ```
 <!-- The next line describes the format for more map definition files -->